Six String Synopsis:

 Orville Gibson (1856‑1918) started making mandolins in 1894 in Kalamazoo, Michigan, USA.
 Five business men backed Gibson to form The Gibson Mandolin-Guitar Manufacturing Co.
 Ltd. In 1902, Orville Gibson was considered to be a bit eccentric and may have suffered from some sort of mental health condition.

-In 1952, Gibson launched a now-iconic solid-bodied guitar designed in collaboration with the popular guitarist and innovator Les Paul (1915-2009).
-The late 1950s saw a number of new guitar designs including the ES-335, which first appeared in 1958, and 2 ‘modernistic’ guitars to compete with popular Fender solid guitars, the Explorer and Flying V, both introduced in 1958.
+In 1952, Gibson launched a now-iconic solid-bodied guitar designed in collaboration with the popular guitarist and innovator Les Paul (1915‑2009).
+The late 1950s saw a number of new guitar designs including the ES‑335, which first appeared in 1958, and two ‘modernistic’ guitars to compete with popular Fender solid guitars, the Explorer and Flying V, both introduced in 1958.
 In 1961, the design of the Les Paul was changed fundamentally and became known as the Gibson SG (i.e. Solid Guitar).
 While the SG remained in production, the ‘proper’ Les Paul didn’t reappear until 1968.

 Gibson’s parent company, Chicago Musical Instruments Ltd (CMI) was taken over by a South American company called ECL in 1969 and then by Norlin Musical Instruments in 1974.
 Production of Gibson guitars was shifted from Kalamazoo to Nashville, Tennessee in 1974.
-Following a period of poor quality control and severe financial difficulties, the Gibson Guitar Corporation was bought in early 1986 by 3 businessmen, Henry E. Juszkiewicz, David H. Berryman and Gary A. Zebrowski.
+Following a period of poor quality control and severe financial difficulties, the Gibson Guitar Corporation was bought in early 1986 by three businessmen, Henry E. Juszkiewicz, David H. Berryman and Gary A. Zebrowski.
 Further production plants were also opened in Memphis, Tennessee (1984) as well as Bozeman, Montana (1989).

 The Gibson Guitar Corporation, now a private company, is based in Nashville, Tennessee and continues to develop and produce high quality instruments into the 21st century.
-The company is now referred to as Gibson Brands, Inc.
+The company is now referred to as Gibson Inc.

 Vintage Gibson guitars, in particular, are much sought after by collectors, musicians and enthusiasts alike, with many key models reaching high market values.
 The 1959 sunburst Gibson Les Paul Standard is held in particularly high esteem.